segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/youbora/index.md

 This source is maintained by YOUBORA.
 For any issues with the source, you may [contact their team](https://nicepeopleatwork.com/contactus).

-_**NOTE:** {{integration.name}} is currently in private beta and this doc was last updated on July 2nd, 2018.
+_**NOTE:** Youbora is currently in private beta and this doc was last updated on July 2nd, 2018.
 This means that there may still be some bugs for us to iron out and we're excited to hear your thoughts.
-If you are interested in joining or have any feedback to help us improve the {{integration.name}} Destination and its documentation, and please [let us know](https://segment.com/help/contact) and your YOUBORA representative know!_
+If you are interested in joining or have any feedback to help us improve the Youbora Destination and its documentation, and please [let us know](https://segment.com/help/contact) and your YOUBORA representative know!_

 YOUBORA is the most advanced and holistic suite of integrated video analytics and business intelligence for broadcasters, OTTs, telcos and media companies to help you make data-driven, business, operational and technical decisions to drive performance and maximize revenue across your entire video service.
 The latest version of YOUBORA has been thought through from the ground up to deliver the most detailed intelligence for your service.

 Adding YOUBORA as a Source to Segment will allow you to leverage YOUBORA data with other Segment collected data.

 These events can be passed to your Segment Destinations such as data warehouses and analytics tools.
-Joined with data from other marketing programs, you can start telling a unified story of each customer’s journey and tailor your reporting to the KPIs that matter most.
+Joined with data from other marketing programs, you can start telling a unified story of each customer's journey and tailor your reporting to the KPIs that matter most.

 ## Getting Started